OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/03-Test_Integrity_Checks.md

 Business logic integrity check vulnerabilities are unique in that these misuse cases are application specific and if users are able to make changes, one should only be able to write or update/edit specific artifacts at specific times as per the business process logic.

-The application must be smart enough to check for relational edits and not allow users to submit information directly to the server that is not valid, trusted because it came from a non-editable controls or the user is not authorized to submit through the front end.
+The application must be smart enough to check for relational edits and not allow users to submit information directly to the server that is not valid, trusted because it came from a non-editable controls or the user is not authorized to submit through the frontend.
 Additionally, system artifacts such as logs must be "protected" from unauthorized read, writing and removal.

 ### Example 1